codrops/ParticleEffectsButtons/README.md

 ## Basic usage

 The `Particles` library depends on [anime.js](http://animejs.com/) to perform animations, so you need to include it before `Particles`.
+Also, please make sure to include all the `scripts` at the end of the `body` element.

 Then you can start disintegrating/integrating things like: